-There are few things you should take care of before you apply for the criminal rehabilitation:
+There are a few things you should take care of before you apply for criminal rehabilitation:

-- Read the instructions carefully before you start filling the application form.
+- Read the instructions carefully before you start filling out the application form.

 - Ensure that you are eligible to apply for rehabilitation.

-- Take a photocopy of the blank form and use it as the working copy so that you can keep it for the sake of records.
+- Take a photocopy of the blank form and use it as a working copy so that you can keep it for the sake of records.

 - Fill all the forms carefully and completely.
 Use black ink.